 By PATRICK J. WRIGHT

-(Patrick Wright is vice president for Legal Affairs at the Mackinac Center for Public Policy, a research and educational institute headquartered in Midland.
-Jarrett Skorup is a policy analyst and Digital Engagement manager at the Mackinac Center for Public Policy.)
+(Patrick Wright is senior legal analyst at the Mackinac Center for Public Policy, a research and educational institute based in Midland.)